SirPryderi/vittorio-io/index.md

 layout: landing_page
 ---

-## A few words about me

-My name is Vittorio Iocolano (also known as SirPryderi on the web), I studied Applied Computing at the University of Stirling, in Scotland.
-Apart from doing all the other things humans do, such as breathing, walking and forgetting you made tea until it is cold, I enjoy writing code.
+## About Vittorio Iocolano (aka SirPryderi)

+I've been a full-time software engineer since I took an Applied Computing degree in 2019 at the University of Stirling, Scotland.

+I am proficient in web development, but my curiosity leads me towards learning and experimenting with different technologies and programming languages, giving me a all-round knowledge in everything that is related to code.

+In my free time, I enjoy making free and open source applications of different nature, including simulation, tooling and thought-provoking games.

-Programming aside, I love video games, hiking, photography, and space exploration <span class="hide-sm">(have you noticed the rocket?)</span>.
+Programming aside, I love photography, hiking, cycling, video games, and space exploration <span class="hide-sm">(have you noticed the rocket?)</span>.

-## Skills

-My skills are mainly focused on web technologies such as:

-- HTML
-- PHP
-- CSS3
-- jQuery
-- JavaScript
-- HTML5 Canvas

-But I also have a general knowledge of:

-- Java
-- C++
-- Android Development

 ## Games